You’re in a store with tons of products in front of you.

 The next time that you pick up your skincare products, check to see if any of these are listed.
 I’ll bet you, they are.

 Bottom Line: The ingredients used within natural skincare aren’t artificial, and don’t contain the toxic substances listed above.
 What you see is what you get, and while it may not always have the prettiest scent or the most exotic colors, it can deliver amazing results without the risk.

 “For 10,000 points, can anyone tell me what Triclosan is? ...Anyone?”

-One of the main differences in synthetic and natural products is that very few people actually know what synthetic ingredients are.
+One of the main differences between synthetic and natural products is that very few people know what synthetic ingredients are.

 Hidden behind super hard names that bring you back to your hooked-on-phonics days, people who produce this stuff are counting on you not caring enough to look it up.